-- With a hypothesized mean of fish, form a gaussian prior based on the uncertainties related to the volume approximation of both the entire lake as well as the volume that the fish prefer (for simplicity we'll assume they're aggressive fish and, except for mating, kill any other similar species fish which linger within their 10 m volume).
-For K=50, n=30, and k=4: - How sensitive is the posterior to the form or values in the prior? - Repeat with only changing from k=4 to k=8. - If the gaussian uncertainty is doubled or tripled, how much closer are the likelihood estimator values to the posterior estimator values for k=4 and k=8? - What if another study suggests that the fish actually prefer 9.2±0.2 m
+- With a hypothesized mean of fish, form a gaussian prior based on the uncertainties related to the volume approximation of both the entire lake as well as the volume that the fish prefer (for simplicity we'll assume they're aggressive fish and, except for mating, they repel any other similar species fish which linger within their 10 m volume).
+For K=50, n=30, and k=4: - How sensitive is the posterior to the form, or values, in the prior? - Repeat with only changing k=4 to k=8. - If the gaussian uncertainty is doubled or tripled, how much closer are the likelihood estimator values to the posterior estimator values for k=4 and k=8? - What if a different study is used, which suggests that the fish actually prefer 9.2±0.2 m?